regregex/OS126/README.md

 - Main memory is cleared faster on power up or 'critical' BREAK
 - Locations &02CF, &02D0 and &02D1 are not touched
 - Locations &C4 and &CB are unused while the CFS or RFS is active
+- Character recognition is faster in two-colour display `MODE`s
 - Semantically transparent optimisations
 - All speech processor driver code is removed (thanks to a [patch][3] by J.G.Harston)
 - RFS file searching and `*CAT` terminate when an RFS ROM is present in slot 0 (thanks to J.G.Harston)
-- 466 bytes cleared in the main section + 1 existing = 467 bytes free
+- 501 bytes cleared in the main section + 1 existing = 502 bytes free
 - 21 bytes cleared in the top page

-The free space is placed at the end of the \*command table, currently located at address &DED1.
+The free space is placed at the end of the \*command table, currently located at address &DEC0.

 OS 1.26
 -------

-The [main branch][4] retains speech processor support and makes 164 bytes of the ROM available in total.
+The [main branch][4] retains speech processor support and makes 202 bytes of the ROM available in total.

 STARGO / NOSP